hollyrock/remote-sense/README.md

 Remote Sense Project

-This project is using Arduino and Raspberry Pi for capturing BIO sensing.
+This project is data gathering system using Arduino and Raspberry Pi.

+Raspberry Pi: As Control & Monitoring Device for sensors.
+Arduino     : As sensor device.